satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Developed a prototype Machine Learning algorithm that will be installed in Earthquake Early warning sites in Nepal.
+- Developed Gaussian Process Regression Machine Learning models for earthquake early warning systems in Nepal.
-- Trained multi-task Gaussian Process Regressions and Linear Regression models from Japanese seismological data.
+- Implemented pipeline that takes in input the seismograph wave data, transforms the data to wave features, then uses the trained model to predict intensity of oncoming earthquakes to trigger alarms.
-- Implemented a novel bivariate model testing framework.
-Achieved 30% increase in R<sup>2</sup> over the SOTA
+- Improved upon the SOTA R2 scores by 30%.
+The model is set to be installed in earthquake detection facilities in Nepal.

 <p style="text-align:left;margin:0; padding-top:0;">
-    <b>St. John's Research Institute</b> | Public Health Research
+    <b>St. John's National Academy of Health Sciences</b>
     <span style="float:right; margin-bottom:0;">
     Bengaluru, India
     </span>